Walgreens The Thread

 Are UTIs painful?

 UTIs can be painful in some cases.
-A UTI usually causes burning or painful urination and can cause pain in the abdomen, pelvis and back as well.
+A UTI usually causes burning or painful urination, and a strong urge to urinate even if your bladder is empty.
+UTIs can also cause pain in the abdomen, pelvis and lower back.

 Are UTIs contagious?

 No, UTIs are not contagious.
-Urinary tract infections occur when germs (from stool, the vagina, the skin or other parts of the body) enter the urinary tract.
+UTIs occur when bacteria (from stool, the genitals, the skin or other parts of the body) enter the urinary tract.
 You cannot give a UTI to someone else.

 Can stress cause a UTI?

 No, stress cannot cause a UTI.
-Bacteria are responsible for urinary tract infections.
+Bacteria are responsible for UTIs.
 However, stress may play a role in bladder dysfunction, which may lead to a UTI.
 Risk for UTIs may increase as a result of stress-related behavioral changes, such as waiting to urinate or urinary retention.

 Can amoxicillin cause a UTI?